UCGIS Fellows Program

 - Advocate policies for the promotion of the ethical use of and access to geographic information technologies; and,

 - Build scholarly communities and networks to foster multi-disciplinary GIS research and education.

-The UCGIS Board of Directors is delighted to invite nominations for the 2014 UCGIS Fellows to join this illustrious group.
+The UCGIS Board of Directors and the current UCGIS Fellows welcome nominations for others to join this illustrious group.